Greybph/screen-time/README.md

 # Screen Time

-This is an app I made to help parents optimize the TV shows that their kids watch.
+This is the first app I made with Remix.

+The point of the app is to help parents optimize the TV shows that their children watch.

 You can create a profile for your child and select the learning goals that they are currently working on.